Layer Ensembles

-Deep Ensembles \cite{osband2018randomized} have a better uncertainty quality than all other discussed methods and can be viewed as a BNN with a Categorical distribution over weights, with the ideal number of weight samples equal to the number of ensembles.
+Deep Ensembles \cite{osband2018randomized} have a better uncertainty quality than all other discussed methods and can be viewed as a BNN with a Categorical distribution over weights, with the ideal number of weight samples being equal to the number of networks in the ensemble.
 The addition of prior untrained models to Deep Ensembles, as described in \cite{osband2018randomized}, improves the uncertainty quality of the network.
-Deep Sub-Ensembles \cite{valdenegro2019subens} split the neural network into two parts, where the first part contains only a single trunk network, and the second part is a regular Deep Ensemble network that operates on features generated by the trunk network.
-This reduces the memory and computational load, compared to the Deep Ensembles, and provides a trade-off between the uncertainty quality and resource requirements.
+Deep Sub-Ensembles \cite{valdenegro2019subens} split the neural network into two parts, where the first part contains only a single trunk network, and the second part is a regular Deep Ensemble network operating on features generated by the trunk network.
+This reduces the memory and computational load compared to the Deep Ensembles and provides a trade-off between the uncertainty quality and resource requirements.
 Batch Ensembles \cite{wen2020batchens} optimize Deep Ensembles by using all weights in a single matrix operation and using Hadamard product instead of matrix multiplication that increases inference speed and reduces memory usage.

 Kushibar et al. \cite{kushibar2022medicalle} propose to use a single deterministic network to generate different outputs by using multiple early-exits branches \cite{panda2016ealyexit} from the same network, and compute the variance in those outputs.
 Contrary to this approach using a single deterministic network, we propose Layer Ensembles in the context of Bayesian Neural Networks by considering an independent Categorical distribution over weights of each layer, as described in the following section.